dapparu/BackgroundStudies/README.md

 root file   Ias cut>    pt cut>     Ih cut>     momentum cut<       eta num. of bins    Ih num. of bins       p num. of bins      mass num. of bins     invIso  invMET
 ```
 where you choose the cut values on Ias, pt and Ih.
 You can also cut on momentum (avoid overflow problem).
 invIso and invMET correspond to a boolean which set inverse cuts on isolation or MET (in order to be sure to not have any signal).
+Lines starting with # are skipped.
 then run,
 ```bash
 root -l -q -b HscpCandidates.C